I have lived with fear most of my life. Even as a young girl, I nursed fears and illogical outcomes on a daily basis.

 Vanessa LoBue Ph.D.

-Since science confirms fear is an emotion, it can help us embrace the fact that we have some control over fear—we can choose how we respond to things that cause fear.
+Since science confirms fear is an emotion, it helps us embrace the fact that we have some control over fear—you can choose how you respond to things that cause fear.

 Overcoming the Spirit of Fear

 Learning to scuba dive in Mexico sounded like a fabulous idea.
 My Friends and I were trained and hopped on a boat headed out to our first diving adventure.
 Overcoming the spirit of fear was not on our radar.

 But as we waited to jump into the Gulf of Mexico, staring at the enormous waves, my knees began to quiver.
 A sensation of fear began to creep up and overwhelm me to the point of feeling smothered and unable to breathe.

 The scuba equipment felt like it weighed hundreds of pounds and was crushing my body.
 I suddenly knew that fear had won and scuba diving would have to wait for another day.
 (Well maybe not, because I have never attempted diving again!)